-Look-up approach is fast but memory intensive: 10-50 bytes of memory per animal,
+Look-up approach is fast but memory intensive: 10-50 bytes of memory per animal, 10-50 Mbytes per 1 mln animals

-B. Sort and merge
+Sort and merge

-- 1. From pedigree and data files, extract animal id with estimated year of birth and code, which is one of a) has record, b) has pedigree record, c) has progeny - 2.
-Sort by animal id - Summarize single entry per animal with: number of records, number of parents number of progeny - 4.
+1. From pedigree and data files, extract animal id with estimated year of birth and code, which is one of a) has record, b) has pedigree record, c) has progeny

+- 2. Sort by animal id - Summarize single entry per animal with: number of records, number of parents number of progeny - 4.
 Remove noncontributing animals - 5.
 Assign consecutive numbers, first to animals with records - 6.
 Sort data file by animal, - 7.
 Sort pedigree file by animal; merge in animal consecutive number - 8.
 Sort pedigree file by dam, merge in dam consecutive number - 9.
-Sort pedigree file by sire; merge in sire consecutive number animal a2 is redundant!

-Sort and merge renumbering: need very little memory but plenty of disk space speed dependent on sorting!
+Sort pedigree file by sire; merge in sire consecutive number need very little memory but plenty of disk space speed dependent on sorting!